 In line with Single European Sky legislation, MUAC holds the certificate for the provision of air navigation services in the European Community.
 The certificate was granted in 2006 by the Netherlands’ Transport and Water Management Inspectorate and Directorate General for Civil Aviation and Freight Transport.

 In 2009, the Belgian Supervising Authority for Air Navigation Services certified MUAC for the provision of unit and continuation training for air traffic controllers and training to act as on-the-job training instructor, competence examiner and/or competence assessor to deliver air traffic services.
 This certificate was updated in 2011 pursuant to Commission Regulation (EU) No 805/2011.

 MUAC also holds ISO 9001:2008 certification for the provision of Air Traffic Management services, consistent with international standards, including the procurement, integration and maintenance of Technical Systems, and the provision of ATM-specific training.
 The certificate was re-issued on 8 December 2014 and is valid until 14 December 2017.

 Ian MIDDLETON - Acting Director

 Peter NAETS - Head of Engineering Domain

 Chris STADLER - Head of ATM Services Delivery

 Riccardo MASSACCI – Acting Head of Performance Management

 Mireille ROMAN – Acting Head of Stakeholder Management

-Daniel LIU – Acting Head of Support Services Delivery
+Daniel LIU – Head of Support Services Management

 Niels LOKMAN - Head of Strategy and Priority Management